Resource Type: E-books

 The resource can be accessed through Infoteka’s e-book platform, allowing for filtering by genre and author, sorting by title, searching in Cyrillic and transliteration.
 The book format is “smart” PDF.
 Each title has been assigned a unique e-ISBN number.
 A free set of ePub files for each title is included with the purchase of the entire collection.
 All texts have been thoroughly proofread.
 In some instances, the old spelling was replaced with new.
 Some publications have been digitized for the first time and are not available in electronic formats elsewhere.

-• Early Soviet Cinema Collection
+• Early Soviet Cinema Collection.
+Part One

-Early Soviet Cinema Collection
+Early Soviet Cinema Collection.
+Part One

 With more movie screens than any nation at any time, the Soviet Union’s cinematic legacy influenced directors and actors around the world throughout the 20th century.